The Link Between Anorexia and Obsessive Compulsive Disorder

 Many people with OCD and AN benefit from exposure and response prevention (ERP).

-In this program, an individual identifies their fears and, with the help of their therapist, is slowly exposed to situations that arouse these anxieties.
+In this program, individuals identify their fears and, with the help of their therapist, are slowly exposed to situations that arouse these anxieties.

-The idea is not so much to remove someone’s distressing thoughts as to normalize the situations that may provoke them.
-And a therapist will step in to help someone track and understand their thoughts and feelings along the way.
+The idea is not to remove distressing thoughts but to normalize the situations that may provoke them.
+A therapist helps people track and understand their thoughts and feelings.

 Dialectical Behavior Therapy